mlockett/MyTriggers/README.md

     of developing, but it allows for a more incremental approach to refactoring, and minimizes effort when the additional flexibility offered by MyTriggers is less important.

+    Any handler using "All" will execute after all other configured trigger handlers.
+I might change this later.

   Lightweight Custom Metadata driven Trigger Framework that scales to your needs.
 Extended from [TriggerX](https://github.com/se6wagner/TriggerX) by Seb Wagner, provided with <3 by appero.com

 ## Installation